IsItEditingTime/documentation/content/creator/3d-modeling/textures.md

 # **Optimizing Textures**

-The process of optimization textures brings a lot of benefits when rendering the scene in the explorer but also it's a good way to keep the style of your scene consistent and more flexible in the design process.
+The process of optimizing textures brings a lot of benefits when rendering the scene in the explorer but also it's a good way to keep the style of your scene consistent and more flexible in the design process.
 Some of these benefits are:

-- Having optimized textures in size and compression will run the scene much smoother and faster, making it faster to download and easier to render (specially for players that have a slow internet connection).
+- Having optimized textures in size and compression will run the scene much smoother and faster, making it faster to download and easier to render (especially for players that have a slow internet connection).

 - It reduces the amount of memory and processing power to render your experience, resulting in a better user experience for your players.

 - It saves storage from the community content servers.

-- Using **Texture Atlases** and/or **Trim Sheets** will give you more flexibility to iterate the creation of your scene and style consistensy between the objects.
+- Using **Texture Atlases** and/or **Trim Sheets** will give you more flexibility to iterate the creation of your scene and style consistently between the objects.
 Using these techniques you can easily swap textures, adjust colors or patterns instead of doing it individually for each model.

 - Sharing textures across models allows to have less textures per scene, reducing the draw calls in game drastically.
-If you're working with glbs (with embebbed textures) you will find an extruder in the following guidelines to extract the textures from it, redirecting the models to use the same texture.
+If you're working with glbs (with embedded textures) you will find an extruder in the following guidelines to extract the textures from it, redirecting the models to use the same texture.

 # **Shared Textures Between glTFs Models**